christinatong01/langchain-fe-interview/implementation.md

 - Collapse all, expand all functionality

 # Challenges
 - Lazy load and search: lazy loading only processes nodes that were expanded, but the search filtering was only happening on the processed nodes, so search couldn't find nodes that hadn't been loaded yet.
-The solution was when searching, temporarily process relevant nodes, and when not searching, still use lazy loading.
+The first solution was when searching, build the complete tree then filter it, and when not searching, still use lazy loading.
+I assessed that this could be slow, so I implemented an index-based search, so we only process the relevant nodes (matches and their ancestors) to build a minimal tree.
 - First time using Tailwind CSS, but I like it